philippefutureboy/cu-cart253/projects/art-jam-i/src/lib/p5/README.md

 This code was written primarily by ChatGPT (OpenAI).
 Works generated entirely by a machine without human creative input are generally not copyrightable.
 That means there might be no copyright holder at all, and the output may effectively be in the public domain.

-This being said, I, as the author, Philippe Hebert, have made some creative choices, especially around architecting/directing the structure of this solution, and as such, I am de-facto the "author" of this work.
+This being said, I, as the author, Philippe Hébert, have made some creative choices, especially around architecting/directing the structure of this solution, and as such, I am de-facto the "author" of this work.
 This being said, given that ChatGPT is trained using the work of countless developers, most of then time irrespectively of licensing, I also included "The Internet Collective" as a noteworthy, but non-enforceable copyright holder.

 Full license is available in LICENSE.md.